 Any form of leave an employee may think desirable must be bargained for with the employer, unless it is a form of leave provided for under the NES or a form of leave that may be, and is, included in an applicable award.

-There are many forms of leave, the significance and relevance of any particular form varies with the nature of the employment and the circumstances of the employee.
+There are many forms of leave, the significance and relevance of which vary with the nature of the employment and the circumstances of the employee.
 For instance, an employee may be a member of the CFA and live in a fire prone area, in which case some form of fire-fighting leave may be necessary.
 Many employees may undertake work-related or other types of study, in which case study leave may be necessary.
 Some other examples of different types of leave are:

 • blood donor leave;